 Founded in 1980, the Alaska Conservation Foundation is the only public foundation dedicated to conservation in Alaska, connecting thousands of committed donors and businesses worldwide with more than a hundred grassroots conservation organizations in Alaska.

-ACF serves as funder and supportive resource for a diverse community of nonprofits working to protect and wisely manage Alaska’s natural resources.
+ACF serves as a funder and supportive resource for a diverse community of nonprofits working to protect and wisely manage Alaska’s natural resources.
 Over the last 35 years, ACF has awarded more than $50 million in grants to hundreds of Alaskan organizations and individuals.
-Through strategic funding, ACF supports Alaska’s most critical issues, fosters problem solving and innovation, and protects Alaska’s incredible yet vulnerable ecosystems, communities and economies.
+Through strategic funding, ACF supports Alaska’s most critical issues, fosters problem-solving and innovation, and protects Alaska’s incredible yet vulnerable ecosystems, communities, and economies.

 Alaska Whale Foundation

 Alaska Whale Foundation (AWF) is a non-profit organization that has been studying humpback whales in Southeast Alaska for over 20-years.
 Their research provides insight into remarkable foraging behaviors like cooperative “bubblenet” feeding, the role of diverse vocalizations, and the importance of social bonds.
 AWF also studies the prey species that attract whales to this region in order to understand the role of large marine mammals in coastal ecosystems.

 AWF recently established a multi-use field station on the remote forested coast of Baranof Island.
 The field station is a permanent base for scientific study, and also supports regional conservation efforts.
 A key threat to humpbacks in this region is fishing gear entanglement, which can lead to infection, starvation or drowning.
 As part of the Alaska Marine Mammal Stranding Network, AWF maintains a whale disentanglement team and gear cache at our field station and is ready to dispatch vessels to aid distressed whales.